mpcsb/testing_branch/_posts/2026-08-29-distillation-targeted-labels.md

 1. which boundaries are weak;
 2. which parts of the class interiors do not need more budget.

 We can then search an unlabelled pool for examples near those boundaries.
-Useful retrieval signals can include:
+Candidate-ranking signals include:

 - the two largest class probabilities and their margin;
 - disagreement between different models;